Aasif-github/Database/LoginUserRolesAndPermission.md

 }

 ```
-### Models/PermissionModel.js - This model is for Admin to create Permission.
+### Models/PermissionModel.js - This model is for Admin to   Permission.

 ```js
 const PermissionModel = new Mongoose.Schema({